What actually is flexible working and how can you ask for it?

 What is flexible working?

-During the pandemic the term has become associated with not always being in the office, working remotely or from home some of the time.
+During the pandemic the term became associated with not always being in the office, working remotely or from home some of the time.
 This may be a significant part of it, but flexible working also encompasses, according to employment advice service Acas, reducing your hours (for example to a four day week or part-time), changing your start or finish time, or having flexibility around these, often known as flexitime.